viniciosanacleto/ETS2-Company-Telemetry-Logger/README.md

 </code>

 <h1>Project</h1>
-This project uses the project ETS2 Telemetry Server: https://github.com/Funbit/ets2-telemetry-server The code has been writed on C#, utilizing .NET Framework 4.5.
+<p>This project uses the project ETS2 Telemetry Server: https://github.com/Funbit/ets2-telemetry-server
+<p>The code has been writed on C#, utilizing .NET Framework 4.5.